 Bachelor/Master Seminar / Oberseminar

-In the Bachelor/Master seminar (Oberseminar 2.01.1001), we focus on the research question.
+In the Bachelor/Master seminar (Oberseminar 2.01.AM-2), we focus on the research question.
 (1) The preliminary data collection and qualitative evaluation: You can succinctly describe preliminary experiments that justify the rationale and/or demonstrate the feasibility of the proposed research.
 (2) Experimental Design and Methods: We discuss in detail the experimental design and procedures together.
 The technical architecture may belong to this experimental design.
 Master students provide a 20-minutes related work talk within three months.
 As a final result, you give a 30-minutes final presentation (plus discussion) before submitting the thesis.

 Bachelor’s Thesis (12 CP)